suriyakumarmck/web-test-framework-abn-amro/README.md

 # Framework Description

-This framework is written in TypeScript using BDD cucumber, and WebdriverIO follows layered architecture for UI testing, also integrated with Circle CI for CI/CD.
+Framework is written in TypeScript using BDD cucumber, and WebdriverIO follows layered architecture for UI testing, also integrated with Circle CI for CI/CD.

 - ```"tests > features > open-private-bank-account-functional-testcases"``` contains feature files written in Gherkin